XBLDev/AirwallexFrontendCodeChallenge/README.md

 # AirwallexFrontendCodeChallenge
 Airwallex - Frontend Code Challenge

+Comment 4:32, 10/11/17:

+Redux state tests for one app life cycle finished, the XMLHttpRequest parts are not properly tested I think.

 Comment 3:17, 10/11/17:

 Redux version of this chanllenge is done, some parts of it feel a bit weird